-The availability requirement is developer oriented, and thus explores the ease of access of the sensory nodes when and if required.
+The availability requirement is developer oriented, and thus explores the ease access to the sensory nodes, when and if required.
 In instances where nothing much is happening within the designated environment, the nodes can be left to energy save whereas in high tone activities, the nodes should express willingness to carry out the intended functions (Romer & Mattern, 2004).